Motor oil: Packaging

 Motor oils were sold at retail in glass bottles, metal cans, and metal-cardboard cans, before the advent of the current polyethylene plastic bottle, which began to appear in the early 1980s.
 Reusable spouts were made separately from the cans; with a piercing point like that of a can opener, these spouts could be used to puncture the top of the can and to provide an easy way to pour the oil.

 Today, motor oil in the US is generally sold in bottles of 1 U.S.qt and on a rarity in 1 L as well as in larger plastic containers ranging from approximately 4.4 to 5 L due to most small to mid-size engines requiring around 3.6 to 5.2 L of engine oil.
 In the rest of the world, it is most commonly available in 1L, 3L, 4L, and 5L retail packages.

-Distribution to larger users (such as drive-through oil change shops) is often in bulk, by tanker truck or in 1 oilbbl drums.
+Distribution to larger users (such as drive-through oil change shops) is often in bulk, by tanker truck or in 1 oilbbl drums, in Europe 208 L and 60 L drums are common.

+Dangers

+Human ingestion of motor oil is considered dangerous.
+Ingestion of small amounts unused motor oil will generally result in loose stools or diarrhea.
+The motor oil could also aspirate.
+This can cause: coughing, wheezing, or trouble breathing.
+If the skin comes in contact with motor oil defatting can occur.
+If exposed to an open flame motor oil could ignite.